sethmanheim/event-hubs-dotnet-importfromweb/README.md

 4. Build the project
 5. Publish the application to your Azure subscription
 6. Verify that data is coming in to your Event Hub from the public data source.
+7. (Optional) Changing configuration of your application once it is running in the cloud

 ## Editing app.config ##